Work Package 1: Existing Evidence, Context, and Outcomes Secondary Data

 Research using secondary data often uses quantitative methods to look for patterns in datasets with responses from hundreds or thousands of people.
 This type of research is ideal for collecting a (relatively) small amount of data from many people, to answer particular questions about what is happening at a group or population level.
 In fact, if you’ve ever answered a survey, or taken part in the census, it is likely your answers were analysed in this way!

-The quantitative researchers at DesHCA, led by Professor Rutherford, are using data from the English Longitudinal Study of Ageing (ELSA) and the Scottish Household Survey (SHS) to explore how adaptations to someone’s home relates to their health and wellbeing.
+The quantitative researchers at DesHCA, led by Professor Rutherford, used data from the English Longitudinal Study of Ageing (ELSA) and the Scottish Household Survey (SHS) to explore how adaptations to someone’s home related to their health and wellbeing.

-Analysis using ELSA and SHS data is exploring whether certain characteristics (such as cognitive impairment, age, wealth, or tenure) might affect how likely a person is to have adaptations installed in their home.
-Adaptations can include structural changes like widening doorways, or the installation of stairlifts, as well as smaller changes like using a shower chair to make personal care easier.
-ELSA data also captures whether people are having problems with their home, such as the property being too small, having issues with damp, or if there are problems with anti-social behaviours, like vandalism, happening nearby.
+The team used ELSA and SHS data to find out the relationship between certain characteristics (such as cognitive impairment, age, wealth, or tenure) and how likely a person was to have adaptations installed in their home.
+Adaptations could include structural changes like widening doorways or the installation of stairlifts, as well as smaller changes like using a shower chair to make personal care easier.
+ELSA data also captured whether people had problems with their home, such as the property being too small, having issues with damp, or if there were problems with anti-social behaviours, like vandalism, happening nearby.

-Exploring ELSA data will help identify if people in particular groups might find it more difficult to make adaptations to their home when they need it.
-This insight will then be used to tailor our later research to answer questions about why this might be the case, and what could be done to change things in the future.
+Exploring the major datasets helped identify if people in particular groups might have found it more difficult to make adaptations to their home when they needed it.
+This insight was then used to tailor later research to answer questions about why this might have been the case and what could have been done to change things in the future.

-eDelphi Consultations with Stakeholders (led by Dr Alison Dawson)
+eDelphi Consultations with Stakeholders (led by Dr Cate Pemble)

 One of the challenges facing the DesHCA Project is that tackling the issues around developing housing that can support people as they age involves working with a wide variety of groups, or stakeholders.